 Due to a small sample of only 10 percent of the forests the sample error is higher than for similar agricultural surveys, also because a relatively big part of the felling is among small forests with a low coverage in the sample.

-The sample error of the total felling of trees was 1.7 pct. in 2015.
+The sample error of felling of trees is 1.7 pct. is about 2 per cent.

 5.1 Overall accuracy